milansimek/magento2-docker-quick-test-extension/README.md

 ```
 The example command above creates a test box based on php 7.1 + Magento 2.2.1.

-You could change the php version to 5.6 and Magento version to 2.1.10 etc.
+You could change the php version to 5.6 and Magento version to 2.1.10 etc. You can create as many images as you need.

+### Using the image
 After the image is built you can run your test box as follows:

 ```